|

 (two sell-out concerts in June) and began her first major international

 tour.
-Avora explains:
+Evora explains:

 “So I began singing again for good… I don't believe